The Branches 'Stepping Stones' house: Retrofitting a Victorian HMO for low energy bills and better living

 3) Collaboration

-In an unusual, multi-faceted project like the Stepping Stone house, good collaboration is vital.
+In an unusual, multi-faceted project like the Stepping Stones house, good collaboration is vital.

 Each party involved – the Branches directors and staff, Lesley Hynes Fundraising, the surveyors, structural engineers, and contractors – bought into the collaborative approach, ensuring effective project management and a smooth process from concept to construction, and enabling us to call on external resources like the UK construction industry charity CRASH for advice and materials.